ThinkDataEd/student/docs/unit1/lab1b.md

         bargraph (~ ____ , data = ____ , groups = ____ )

-* **Write a sentence explaining how boys and girls differ in their use texting while driving.**
+* **Write a sentence explaining how boys and girls differ when it comes to texting while driving.**

 * **Would you say that most girls never text and drive?
 Would you say that most boys never text and drive?**